 Fibre breakage, matrix cracking, and delaminating are three mechanisms that can produce AE signals when stress is applied to the material or structure.
+Most of the sources of AEs are damage-related to the detection of these emissions.

-The continuous research evolution in this field may be useful for a targeted diagnosis of the corrosion-induced damage severity and the recognition of corrosion sources through the AE online inspection and monitoring [2].
+The continuous research evolution in this field may be useful for a targeted diagnosis of the corrosion-induced damage severity and the recognition of corrosion sources through the AE online inspection and monitoring [3].
 Also, integrated with additional information, such as metallography, AE technique can provide a valid tool for identifying specific features related to crack initiation and propagation mechanisms.